x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ## Example security restrictions you can apply to email sent from a partner organization
 <a name="examplesecurityrestrict"> </a>

-Review these connector examples to help you decide whether you want to apply security restrictions to email sent by a partner organization, and understand what settings will meet your business needs:
+Review these connector examples to help you decide whether you want to apply security restrictions to emails sent by a partner organization, and understand what settings will meet your business needs:

 ### Create a partner organization connector